TLDR

 As you prepare to sell your U.S. property, make sure you know how U.S. and Canadian taxes come into play.
 Having all the facts can help you keep more of your profit in your pocket.

-Maybe you’re ready for a change of lifestyle, or perhaps you simply want to cash in on the appreciation you’ve seen on your United States property.
-Whatever your reason for selling, it’s important to know what’s ahead so you can prepare for the process.
-It can get complicated, so make sure you work with a real estate professional who is knowledgeable about the issues and a cross-border tax or legal expert who can help make sure you don’t end up in hot water with the IRS or CRA.
+It can get complicated, so it’s worth bringing in some key partners who can help make the process smooth: a real estate professional who is knowledgeable about the issues, and a cross-border tax or legal expert who can help make sure you don’t end up in hot water with the IRS or CRA.

-1. You will have to pay U.S. tax1 on your gains.
+1. You will have to pay U.S. tax1 on your gains

 This may not come as a surprise, as the requirements are similar in Canada: If you sell your home for more than you paid for it, you’re required to pay tax on the difference, minus some expenses — known as capital gains tax.